spacedmonkey/super-simple-events/README.txt

 === Super Simple Events ===

 Contributors: spacedmonkey
 Donate link: http://www.jonathandavidharris.co.uk/
-Tags: events, custom post type
-Requires at least: 3.8
+Tags: events, custom post type, events list, widget Requires at least: 3.8
 Tested up to: 3.8
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Super simple events
+Super Simple Events is an events plugin for WordPress, built to be easy to use and manage.

 == Description ==

-Super simple events is a plugins
+Super Simple Events is an events plugin for WordPress, built to be easy to use and manage.

 Features include: